tomzhang255/AC215_HiSolver/README.md

 ![Swagger Documentation](./assets/images/swagger.jpeg)

-The backend is a FastAPI app with one endpoint that receives user input (prompt), then sends it to the model endpoint on Vertex AI.
+The backend is a FastAPI app properly dockerized with one endpoint that receives user input (prompt), then sends it to the model endpoint on Vertex AI.
 The Vertex AI model endpoint then returns a code snippet, which is then rendered by Manim.
 And because it is good practice to have redundancies, we also have a backup option in case the Vertex AI model endpoint is down.
 In that case, we would make an API call to ChatGPT-4.
 This way, we can ensure that the end user always receives a response.
 The job of the backend is to get a response which is Manim package Python code; then the FastAPI renders it into an animation.

-The frontend is a simple dashboard with a text input field for prompts.
+The frontend is a simple dashboard built with React with a text input field for prompts.
 After the user submits it, the animation rendered by the backend is displayed on the page.

 The app is hosted on a Compute Engine VM instance: